 The CPAP Pressure Is Too Low

-This is the situation when your husband may have a perfect mask with a perfect fit, but the pressure is lower that he needs.
+This is the situation when your husband may have a perfect mask with a perfect fit, but the pressure is lower than he needs.

-But how can the air pressure can be lower, although it was effective during his titration study?
+But how can the air pressure be lower, although it was effective during his titration study?

 Well, weight gain

 can be a cause for partially blocking the airway even with CPAP pressure.
 In this case, your husband will need a higher pressure to benefit from CPAP.

 You need to discuss with a sleep doctor, or DME (where you got the CPAP).
 They will need to look at your husband's data to see if the pressure is adequate for his needs.

 If you don't have experience with CPAP machines, you should not go changing the pressure blindly on your own.

 Usually, your husband will need another titration study.Sleep position